William-King977/cloud_computing_and_aws/README.md

 * Supports both allow and deny rules

 ## Ephemeral/Dynamic Ports
-- Shortly lived ports, 'lives' for the duration of their use
+* Shortly lived ports, 'lives' for the duration of their use
-- Automatically allocated based on the demand
+* Automatically allocated based on the demand
-- Range from 1024-65535
+* Range from 1024-65535

+## Bastion Servers
+A bastion server is a special purpose instance (EC2) designed to be the primary access point from the internet and acts as a proxy to your other EC2 instances (e.g. the database).
+Some benefits include:
+* Provides access to a private network from an external network
+* Acts as a 'jump server' that allows you to SSH into EC2 instances in private subnets
+* Acts as a (secure) bridge between the private instances and the internet

 ## AWS VPC configuration with Subnets
 ### Step 1: Create the VPC